apache/arrow/format/IPC.md

 in the schema, so that dictionaries can even be used for multiple fields.
 See the [Physical Layout][4] document for more about the semantics of dictionary-encoded data.

+The dictionary `isDelta` flag allows dictionary batches to be modified mid-stream.
+A dictionary batch with `isDelta` set indicates that its vector should be concatenated with those of any previous batches with the same `id`.

 ### Tensor (Multi-dimensional Array) Message Format